FREQUENTLY ASKED QUESTIONS

 Note that applying to the EIT Food Accelerator Network is very similar to presenting your idea to potential investors.
 Very few investors (Venture Capitalists or "angel investors") will agree to sign an NDA before even hearing your initial pitch.
 It is up to you to determine the right balance between sharing enough information to get people interested and to give you credibility, and sharing information that could potentially be damaging to your company if it were to be disclosed.

 All judging panels consist of a mixture of experienced entrepreneurs and experts from the agriculture and food industries.

 Are there particular areas within the agri-food space that we are specifically interested in?

 No, any company that can have an impact at any point along the entire food supply chain is eligible to apply and take part.
 We especially encourage startups to apply that have the ambition to transform our food ecosystem by making it more trusted, better for people’s health and more sustainable.

-To be considered eligible for the programme, applicants must be agri-food startups:
+To be considered eligible for the EIT FAN programme, applicants must be agri-food startups:

-At (pre) seed stage with some indicator of traction (e.g. LoIs, sales, letters of support)
+2. At (pre)seed stage successfully completed customer validation and potentially can already demonstrate traction indicator (e.g. LoIs, sales, letters of support)

-Active in the EU and its member states or EU associated countries (i.e. Iceland, Norway, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Turkey, Israel, Moldova, Switzerland, Faroe Islands, Ukraine, Tunisia, Georgia Armenia),
+4. Active in the EU and its member states or EU associated countries (i.e. Iceland, Norway, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Turkey, Israel, Moldova, Switzerland, Faroe Islands, Ukraine, United Kingdom, Tunisia, Georgia Armenia),

-Committed to the programme (we expect active, consistent engagement in the programme - this requires regular, physical presence from at least one team member in one of our hubs for the duration of the accelerator programme)
+5. Committed to the programme (we expect active, consistent engagement in the programme - this requires regular presence from at least one team for up to 30 days for the duration of the accelerator programme)